Witches, dragons, demons and fireballs abound in the Halloween night sky, provided you know where to look

 Cooler than the Sun but approximately 144 times bigger, it hangs in the darkness like an orange beacon in the Halloween night sky.
 Stay within Taurus and locate the Crab Nebula (M1).

 Giant ghostly crabs may sound like the stuff of nightmares, but through larger telescopes M1 appears as a wispy, ethereal jumble of gases.
-If you can photograph target this and process it at home, you will not be disappointed.

-Locate the Taurus constellation (use the Pleiades to help you) to find Aldebaran and the Crab Nebula.
+Locate the constellation Taurus (use the Pleiades to help you) to find Aldebaran and the Crab Nebula.
 Credit: Bernard Hubl / CCDGuide.com

 The Taurid meteor shower, brilliantly known as the Halloween Fireballs, will be visible in the Halloween night sky from the end of October to the beginning of December.